RSEAA/RSEAA.github.io/index.md

 2. Suggest, vote and comment on discussion topics, and
 3. Submit a poster, vote and comment on posters

+## How can I volunteer?

+We have an invite-only organising committee, with places for anyone who wants to observe.
+The observer roles can attend meetings, make suggestions, are not expected to take on any tasks, however they are not provided with an honorarium.

+We will also be asking for session chairs in advance this year.
+They will not be provided an honorarium.

+The main reason we are limiting honorariums is to reduce accommodation and paperwork for the organising committee.

 ## Schedule

 This is the current schedule for the event.
 All the timings are in UTC+10.
 Click on the 12.30 and 4.30 links below to see the times in your city.